metosin/reitit/doc/ring/parameter_coercion.md

 To use `Coercion` with Ring, one needs to do the following:

-1. Define parameters and responses as data into route meta-data, in format adopted from [ring-swagger](https://github.com/metosin/ring-swagger#more-complete-example):
+1. Define parameters and responses as data into route data, in format adopted from [ring-swagger](https://github.com/metosin/ring-swagger#more-complete-example):
   * `:parameters` map, with submaps for different parameters: `:query`, `:body`, `:form`, `:header` and `:path`.
 Parameters are defined in the format understood by the `Coercion`.
   * `:responses` map, with response status codes as keys (or `:default` for "everything else") with maps with `:schema` and optionally `:description` as values.
-2. Define a `Coercion` to route meta-data under `:coercion`
+2. Define a `Coercion` to route data under `:coercion`
 3. Mount request & response coercion middleware to the routes (recommended to mount to all routes under router as they mounted only to routes which have the parameters / responses defined):
   * `reitit.ring.coercion/gen-wrap-coerce-parameters`
   * `gen-wrap-coerce-parameters/gen-wrap-coerce-responses`